Managing Director, Head of Shared Services,

-Fred is also Senior Vice President, Business Development for DHL Supply Chain’s retail business unit.
-He has been operating in a part time capacity at DHL since July 2016.
-Prior to transitioning to this part time role, Fred led a team of business development professionals that were responsible for the development of new business growth within the retail business unit.
+Fred is retired from his role as Senior Vice President, Business Development for DHL Supply Chain’s retail business unit.
+Prior to his retirement, Fred led a team of business development professionals that were responsible for the development of new business growth within the retail business unit.
 He was appointed to this role in 2010.

 Prior to this appointment in 2010, he was Senior Vice President, Business Development for the Technology, Aerospace and Service Logistics business unit.
 Fred also served as global sector leader within DHL Global Customer Solutions, where he was responsible for a group of global customers in the Technology (high-tech) sector including Apple, Dell, Hewlett Packard, Motorola, Intel and others.
 He has more than 28 years of management experience with DHL (formerly Exel) and more than 42 years of management experience in logistics and supply chain management.

-Fred holds a MBA from Xavier University, and a BBA from Ohio University.
+Fred holds an MBA from Xavier University, and a BBA from Ohio University.
 He is a parishioner at St. Joan of Arc Parish, Powell, Ohio and St. Rita Parish, Brooklyn, Michigan.
 Fred and his wife Patrice have been married for 38 years, with three children, Kyle (35 years old), Matthew (33) and Elizabeth (28).
-Prior to joining the Board of Trustees of St Vincent Family Center, he had previously been involved in volunteer activities with Holy Family Soup Kitchen, Columbus Ohio.
+Before joining the Board of Trustees of St. Vincent Family Center, he had previously been involved in volunteer activities with Holy Family Soup Kitchen, Columbus Ohio.

 Assistant City Prosecutor,